alex-truby/water-doc-db/README.md

     │  ├─ simple_query.py               # example queries & generative responses from docs in the db
     ├─ .gitignore                       # standard Python gitignore
     ├─ docker-compose.yml               # Docker Compose to deploy Weaviate locally
-    ├─ README.md                        # outline of what is contianed in the repo and how to use it ├─ requirements.txt                 # libraries required to run the code in this repo
+    ├─ README.md                        # outline of what is contained in the repo and how to use it ├─ requirements.txt                 # libraries required to run the code in this repo

 # How to Use
 ## Install Requirements
-In your virtual environment, make sure you have then necessary libraries installe by running:
+In your virtual environment, make sure you have the necessary libraries installed by running:

 ```bash
 pip install -r requirements.txt